 Trained staff from Loudoun Cares work together to complete an intake process and assess the needs of each caller.
 Our staff work hand in hand with our Faith Network to bring aid to those struggling to meet their financial obligations.

 Loudoun residents who need help paying rent and/or utilities as a result of lost wages from the COVID-19 crisis can call

 COVID-19 Emergency Fund and Helpline at 703-669-5040

 Staff and volunteers can provide assistance in any language, using interpreter services.
-In addition, cal specialists will help identify additional government, nonprofit, and faith-based resources.
+In addition, Call Specialists will help identify additional government, nonprofit, and faith-based resources.